aerodyneresearch/TERN/README.md

 This version of TERN requires Wavemetrics Igor Pro v7 or higher.

 See the Aerodyne Customer Support website (https://support.aerodyne.com/hc/en-us/sections/12664083161879-GC-Software) for more information and guidance.

-Note that the software can be found in the file "TERN_2_2_24.zip".
-Ignore the Source.zip and Source.tar.gz files which are default created by GitHub.